kubedb/website/content/articles/deploy-cassandra-via-kubernetes-cassandra-operator/index.md

 kubedb      kubedb-petset-webhook-server-59ff65f4fd-tf52g   2/2     Running   0          5m
 kubedb      kubedb-sidekick-f8674fc4f-qkstf                 1/1     Running   0          5m
 ```
+Within a short time all the pods in kubedb namespace will start running.
 If all pod statuses are running, we can move on to the next phase.

 ### Create a Namespace
 After that, we'll create a new namespace in which we will deploy Cassandra.
-In this case, we have created cassandra-demo namespace.
+In this case, we have created cassandra-demo namespace, but you can create namespace with any name that you want.
 To create the namespace, we can use the following command:

 ```bash
 $ kubectl create namespace cassandra-demo